 Outlet Number | Single |

-Materials | Copper, brass, nickel or chrome |
+Materials | Copper, brass, nickel, or chrome |

-2. BESTILL Sink Top Garbage Disposal Air Switch
+Bestill Sink Top Garbage Disposal Air Switch

-Best Garbage Disposal Air Switch
+Best Air Switch

 It’s made with quality materials, such as a solid brass cover.
 This high-grade material is sturdy, resistant to rust and wear, and it’s waterproof.

-The 5-foot long air hose is both durable and long enough to suit the majority of kitchens.
+The 5-foot-long air hose is both durable and long enough to suit the majority of kitchens.

 Pros